avitran0/stealthmem/readme.md

 ## usage in a program

-you can copy these into your program, or use the header in the `include` directory.
+you can copy these into your program, or use the [header.](include/stealthmem.h)

 required struct and ioctl commands: